-This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.

-The school strategies were implemented with some degree of success, at KS4 the P8 score for pupil premium closed from -1.79 in 2021 to -1.0 in 2022.
-The performance of pupil premium students with SEND improved significantly from a P8 score of -4.04 in 2021 to -1.0 in 2022, however was still outside the target of -0.50 set in the 2021-22 pupil premium statement.
+The school strategies were implemented with limited success, at KS4 the pupil premium gap remained the same between pupil premium and non pupil premium students.
+The performance of pupil premium students with SEND worsened from a P8 score of -1.0 in 2022 to -1.65 in 2023.

-The Y11 attendance gap remains between pupil premium and non-pupil premium students, 84% compared to 92% respectively.
-EAL students performed well and achieved a P8 score of 0, inline with their FFT20 targets.
+The Y11 attendance gap remains between pupil premium and non-pupil premium students, 74% compared to 85.8% respectively.
+EAL students performed very well and achieved a P8 score of 0.46, above their FFT20 targets.